 Health Equity Champions

-The spring cohort will launch in March of 2023.
+The spring cohort launched in March of 2023.
 The fall cohort will launch in September.

 Cost to cover the CME: $250, residents and students free.